idiap/bob/src/doc/BobInstallation.rst

 * `Git`_: is used as our version control system.
 You need it if you want to perform a fresh checkout of sources beforem compiling;
-* `CMake`_: is used to build Torch and to compile examples.
+* `CMake`_: is used to build bob and to compile examples.
 You need at least version 2.8;
 * `Google Perftools`_: if you want to compile profiling extensions.
 We have used version 1.6, but version 1.5 will do the work as well.
 Please note that